mahmmooudian/mahmmooudian/README.md

 - Data Analysis
 - Machine Learning
 - .....
-- 🌱 I’m currently learning a python language and matlab
+- 🌱 I’m currently learning a python , c# and matlab,
 - 💞️ I’m looking to collaborate on Groups working in the fields of data science, machine learning, and deep learning should collaborate.
 - 📫 How to reach me message my email:
 - mahmmooudian@gmail.com